-Energy vampires—products that stay on and quietly suck energy from your household bill—are being hunted down and banished all together, thanks to the U.S. EPA’s ENERGY STAR latest projects: set-top boxes and small network equipment.
+Energy vampires—products that stay on and quietly suck energy from your household bill.
+They are being hunted down and banished all together.
+All thanks to the U.S. EPA’s ENERGY STAR projects.
+Those are set-top boxes and small network equipment.

 A Catalyst for Change: ENERGY STAR Set-top Boxes